hossein-zandinejad/16-Bit-CPU/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-We would like to thank the Logisim community and all contributors for their valuable insights and contributions to this project.

 ## Contact

-If you have any questions or suggestions, feel free to contact us at your.email@example.com.
+If you have any questions or suggestions, feel free to contact us at zandinejad7.9@gmail.com.

-Happy coding!